 - Four, action-packed sessions with the amazing White Horses of the Camargue.
 Two sunrises and two sunset sessions.

-- Our local photo guide, Patrice Aquilar, is on hand as the liaison to the French guardians(cowboys) and their horses and to offer expert photo assistance to those that need it.
+- Our local photo guide, Patrice Aquilar, is on hand as the liaison to the French guardians(cowboys) and their horses and offers expert photo assistance to those that need it.

 - Downtime during the day to process images and explore the quaint village of Saintes-Maries-de-la-Mer.